Simón (2018 film)

-Simón is a 2018 short film directed by Venezuelan filmmaker Diego Vicentini.
+Simón is a 2018 short drama film directed by Venezuelan filmmaker Diego Vicentini.
 The film is about a young Venezuelan who is seeking asylum in the United States, though his heart remains in the protests back home.
-It was created following the 2017 student protests, hoping to raise awareness of the Crisis in Venezuela around the world.
+It was created following the 2017 student protests, hoping to raise awareness of the crisis in Venezuela around the world.

 Synopsis

 During the student protests in Venezuela during 2017, young Simón, who feels threatened in his home country, flees to the United States, but finds the asylum process difficult.
 Beyond this, the film does not focus on a single character, seeking to represent many, as it looks to raise awareness of the humanitarian crisis in Venezuela, as well as the 2017 Venezuelan protests and the United States asylum process.